Case Study: Jacob E. Manch Elementary School

 SUN: To create the sun, the team used stencil templates made of plywood, drew lines into the concrete, scored the concrete with a circular saw with a diamond tipped masonry blade, then started masking areas for each color.
 Color Bond (X-Bond Seamless Stone with integrated color) was applied one area at a time, after which the entire space was sealed it with X-Crete 500, providing a flat finish and added protection.

-JUPITER: The team used a variety of Color Bond mixes blended directly on the surface to create smooth transitions between colors; then the Pre-Stain Color was sprayed, again with different colors to create smooth, blending effect.
+JUPITER: The team used a variety of Color Bond mixes blended directly on the surface to create smooth transitions between colors; then the Natural Stain was sprayed, again with different colors to create smooth, blending effect.

 Once completed, we applied an additional 1/16” layer of Color Bond over the entire project, and sealed it with X-Crete 500, giving it a flat finish and providing an extra layer of durable protection.
 Led by Semco Project Manager Nina Sem, the team completed the project in only 32 days—60 days ahead of schedule.
 By following Semco’s comprehensive step-by-step application matrix, they were able to ensure high quality standards throughout each phase of design and application.